Our secret? Fabric of course!

 We want to sell our clothes online, in retail partners and, maybe in the future, we want to have our one stores.
 We want to build a sustainable retail experience!

 On average, e-commerce uses about 30% less energy than traditional retail.
 Good news because we want to sell worldwide from our website, you don’t even need to go out to have a new fashion item!

 We aim for the most efficient lowest impact solution available.
 We want to set up a carbon neutral shipping program with our shipper, unfortunately we still do not have the necessary sales quantity, but you can help with that!

 On average every people in the world throw away 30 kilograms of clothing, per year.
 Soon you can get pre-paid shipping labels in our retail partners and on our website so you can send to uses your old vintage clothes when you’re over them.
 We almost forgot!
 In a near future if you send to us your old vintage for a cause clothes you receive a 10% discount on your next purchase!

 To keep our supply chain as sustainable as possible, we search for suppliers that take social and environmental standards seriously.
 By sourcing locally when possible and screening all of our suppliers, we minimize environmental impacts and ensure there’s no unfair or unsafe labor that goes into making our clothes.

 We always try to source our materials locally and domestically first.
-All of our cutting, sewing and manufacture is done in portugal, and are produced by responsible manufacturing partners.
+All of our cutting, sewing and manufacture is done in Portugal, and are produced by senior seamstresses and responsible manufacturing partners.